Megaesophagus

 In many cases of megaesophagus, the precise cause is never completely understood.
 Congenital and primary acquired megaesophagus in adults fall into this category.
 Some forms of acquired megaesophagus occur secondary to another disease or condition including:

-• Severe inflammation of the esophagus
+• Severe inflammation of the esophagus.

-• Hormonal disease (e.g., hypothyroidism or hypoadrenocorticism, also known as Addison's Disease)
+• Hormonal disease (e.g., hypothyroidism or hypoadrenocorticism, also known as Addison's Disease).

-• Exposure to a toxin
+• Exposure to a toxin including lead, thallium, snake bite venom, or botulism.

 Are there diagnostic tests for megaesophagus?

-While there are no blood tests specifically for megaesophagus, diagnostic tests may uncover the underlying cause, if there is one.
-One blood screen that should be performed in a pet with megaesophagus is a test for myasthenia gravisa failure of the nerves and muscles to communicate.
+"While there are no blood tests specifically for megaesophagus, diagnostic tests may uncover the underlying cause, if there is one."

-Other tests that may be considered include fluoroscopy or endoscopy to visually examine the inside of the esophagus, electrical tests to evaluate the nerve-muscle connection, a nerve-muscle biopsy, or evaluation of the cerebrospinal fluid that surrounds the brain and spinal cord.
+Other tests that may be considered include fluoroscopy or endoscopy to visually examine the inside of the esophagus, electrical tests to evaluate the nerve-muscle connection, a nerve-muscle biopsy, and evaluation of the cerebrospinal fluid that surrounds the brain and spinal cord.

 How is megaesophagus treated?